conoro/hugo.conoroneill.com/content/post/the-sheeps-head-way-fkt.md

 ![Start](/images/2021/05/start.jpg)

 Yet again I picked a perfect day for it.
 Not too hot, not too cold, no rain.
-THe ground was a lot wetter than the previous attempt but not a quagmire.
+The ground was a lot wetter than the previous attempt but not a quagmire.
 I was still very happy with how the Goretex on the Hoka Challenger ATR 5 GTX worked in those conditions.
 I deftly dodged any deep bog and managed to keep the feet dry all day.
 To avoid the blisters I went completely overboard and fully taped the front half of my feet and my toes with zinc oxide tape.
 And it bloody worked - not a single blister in 60 miles!

 ## Oh oh he's down
 Everything was going brilliantly well.
 I couldn't even feel the pack on my back and I was eagerly running the flats and the downs.